gravityrail/wp-vr-views/README.txt

 Tags: vr, images, video, 360, photosphere, virtual reality, google cardboard Requires at least: 3.9
 Tested up to: 4.5
-Stable tag: trunk
+Stable tag: 1.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Embed photospheres and 360 degree videos in mono or stereoscopic formats, and view in "VR Mode" using Google Cardboard.

-Renders Google VR Views using the [vrview] shortcode. https://developers.google.com/cardboard/vrview

 == Description ==

-This plugin allows you to embed 360' mono-and-stereoscopic images and videos into your WordPress website using Google's "VR Views" library.
+This plugin provides a [vrview] shortcode that embeds 360' mono-and-stereoscopic images and videos into your WordPress website using Google's "[VR Views](https://developers.google.com/cardboard/vrview)" library.
 On devices supporting VR (such as Google Cardboard devices), a link appears that will display the content in full-screen VR mode.

 As per the VR Views spec: